 Retreats are offered in a variety of formats so that everyone can participate.

 - Weekend non-residential retreats

 - Seven to ten-day residential retreats

 WHAT HAPPENS ON A RETREAT?

-In the vipassana tradition, retreats are an opportunity for extended periods of sitting and walking meditation under the guidance of an experienced visiting teacher.
+In the vipassana tradition, retreats are an opportunity for extended periods of sitting and walking meditation under the guidance of an experienced teacher.
 The schedule usually alternates 30-45 minute periods of sitting meditation with walking meditation periods.
 The teacher often provides an introduction and perhaps instructions at the beginning of the day, and a dharma talk in the evening.
 Individual or group interviews with the teacher are usually included in longer retreats, which is a wonderful opportunity to discuss your questions and concerns about practice.
 The schedule includes meals and breaks throughout the day.
 In addition, retreats are usually held in ‘noble silence,’ which means there is no talking and minimal interaction among the participants.

 Residential retreats provide three meals per day of healthy, hearty vegetarian food prepared by experienced cooks.
 Please inquire about special dietary needs with the contact person.
 Non-residential retreats ask that you bring a brown bag lunch; the schedule allows you to have breakfast and dinner at home.

 Our retreats are generally open to all interested meditators of any level of experience.
 In some rare cases participation will be restricted — men are not welcome to a women-only retreat, and occasionally retreats are designed expressly for advanced practitioners.